ahf/quic-pt/README.markdown

 ### Public Test Server

-You can use the public test server running as a virtual machine at DigitalOcean. **DO NOT** do this unless you know what you are doing.
+You can use the public test server running on a virtual machine hosted by Digital Ocean. **DO NOT** do this unless you know what you are doing.

 Set the following options in your `torrc`: